ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 ‘big leaf’ versions of the CLM, computing the circumstances under which stem area was visible in the absence of leaves was difficult and the algorithm was largely heuristic as a result.
-Given the multi-layer canopy introduced for CLM(ED), we can determine the leaves in the higher canopy layers will likely shade stem area in the lower layers when leaves are on, and therefore stem area index can be calculated as a function of woody biomass directly.
+Given the multi-layer canopy introduced for FATES, we can determine the leaves in the higher canopy layers will likely shade stem area in the lower layers when leaves are on, and therefore stem area index can be calculated as a function of woody biomass directly.